 - The second is when the home is under contract or has a pending sale.

 - The third is when a consumer has actually moved.

 During each phase of the mover lifecycle, consumers are more open to certain types of messages because they are seeking different products or services unique to that particular phase.

-Premovers at list, who have their homes under contact, are more interested in moving and storage, truck and equipment rental, and other goods and services needed before, during, and after their move.
-Targeting these premovers can help brands establish important relationships with new customers and proactively retain the loyalty of existing customers before they’re inundated with welcome offers at their new address.
+Pre-movers who have their homes under contract are more interested in moving and storage, truck and equipment rental, and other goods and services needed before, during, and after their move.
+Targeting these pre-movers can help brands establish relationships with new customers and proactively retain the loyalty of existing ones before they’re inundated with welcome offers at their new address.